 We’ll start by defining a few terms, then we’ll get into our 17 suggestions for the most profitable digital products to sell online.

 A product is any item that you can sell to someone else in exchange for cash or barter.
 It could be a piece of produce, an electronic gadget, or a comfy couch.

 Until the Internet altered commerce for the better, a product was always a physical object or item — something to distinguish it from a service.
 It was something you could pick up, see, smell, hear, or even taste.

 That’s changed now that many entrepreneurs start businesses online.
 The virtual world has opened up a new category of products (which will get into later).

 The point, however, is that a product is something you sell.
 Most often, you ask for money in exchange for the product.
 That’s how you earn a living.

 Products differ from services in that there’s no obligation beyond the transaction.
 The product already exists, so there’s no further work for the seller to perform.

 What Is a Digital Product?

-A digital product is any product you sell online that doesn’t have physical form or substance.
-You can’t hold a website theme in your hand, smell an e-book, or taste a software program — Uber eats does come close though ; ).
+A digital product is any product you sell online that doesn’t have a physical form or substance.
+You can’t hold a website template in your hand, smell an e-book, or taste a software program — Uber eats does come close though ; ).

 Some online entrepreneurs try to take shortcuts.
 They create poorly constructed digital products and assume they’ll make a living from them.